Pecorino siciliano

-It is produced throughout the island, but especially in the provinces of Agrigento, Caltanissetta, Enna, Trapani and Palermo.
+It is produced throughout the island, but especially in the provinces of Agrigento, Caltanissetta, Enna, Trapani, and Palermo.
 It is a pecorino-style cheese, like its close relation pecorino romano, but not as well known outside Italy as the latter.
 A semi-hard white cheese, it has a cylindrical shape and a weight of about 12 kg.

-The cheese was awarded with the Denominazione di Origine Protetta in 1955 and EU protected designation of origin status in 1996.
+The cheese was awarded with the denominazione di origine controllata (DOC) status in 1955 and the European Union protected designation of origin (PDO) status in 1996.